DFE-Digital/schools-experience/app/notify/notify_email/candidate_request_rejection.577100df-1dae-405e-8500-947b85edf76e.md

 If you have any questions about this decision contact ((school_experience_admin)).

 You can still apply to other schools for placements.
-If you need support call the Teaching Line on ((teaching_line_telephone_number))
+If you need support contact schoolexperience@ta-recruit.education.gov.uk